Structured Linear CDEs: Maximally Expressive and Parallel-in-Time Sequence Models: Additional experimental details and results

 \citet{deletang2023neural} introduced four regular language tasks as part of the formal language benchmark: \begin{enumerate} \item \textbf{Cycle navigation.} Infer the final position of a walk on a cycle starting at the origin.
 Actions are randomly sampled from ``go forward one step'', ``stay in the same place'', and ``go backward one step''.
 We use a cycle of length $5$, therefore a random guesser will achieve an accuracy of $20\%$. \item \textbf{Even pairs.} There are two states in the system and the goal is to determine if there is an equal (``even'') number of transitions between the two states.
 As each sequence is either ``even'' or not, a random guesser will achieve an accuracy of $50\%$. \item \textbf{Modular arithmetic (no brackets).} Performs modular arithmetic without any brackets, i.e. only handling addition and multiplication.
 We use mod $5$ and hence a random guesser will achieve $20\%$. \item \textbf{Parity.} There are two elements in the system.
 To determine the parity, the number of the second element is counted to determine if it is even or odd.
 This can be viewed as modular summation with mod $2$.
 A random guesser achieves $50\%$. \end{enumerate}

 This benchmark tests the ability of models to length generalise on state-tracking tasks, by training models on sequences from length $3$ to $40$ and evaluating models on sequences from length $40$ to $256$.
-Following \citet{beck2024xlstm}, all baseline models use two stacked layers and a trainable embedding layer.
+Following \citet{beck2024xlstm}, all baseline models use two stacked layers.
 In addition to the hidden dimension of $512$ used by \citet{beck2024xlstm}, we also train the baseline models with a hidden dimension of $128$, selecting the value that yields the highest average validation accuracy for each model on each task.
 For Mamba, which does not support a hidden dimension of $128$, we instead choose between $256$ and $512$ based on validation performance.
-All models are trained using a token-tagging loss for $100{,}000$ steps with a batch size of $256$, except for DeltaProduct which uses a batch size of $128$ due to computational constraints.
+All models are trained using a token-tagging loss for $100{,}000$ steps with a batch size of $256$.
 All models use Adam~\cite{kingma2017adam} with weight decay as their optimiser, and linear warm-up followed by cosine annealing with a minimum learning rate of $10^{-5}$ and a maximum learning rate of $2\times10^{-3}$.
 Additionally, all models use dropout~\cite{srivastava2014dropout} with a rate of $0.01$ and a trainable embedding layer.